COS UCA Job Catalog

 Graders work through codePost to provide high-quality and supportive feedback to introductory CS students.
 A detailed rubric is included.
 The work consists of reading and understanding the student’s code, and providing feedback on the code’s correctness, efficiency and clarity.

-• Grade late and remaining assignments asynchronously (~1h/week).
+• Grade late and remaining assignments asynchronously as needed (max ~1h/week).

 Requirements: